felixle236/node-core/README.md

    - `Any user authenticated` to allow access API, just use `@Authorized()` without the role on controller functions.
    - `Any user authenticated and role special` to allow access API, just use `@Authorized(RoleId.SUPER_ADMIN)` or `@Authorized([RoleId.SUPER_ADMIN, RoleId.MANAGER])` on controller functions.
 - `@Authorized()` is a method decorator, it will check `authorization` header, if authenticate success then return `UserAuthenticated` object via parameter decorator `@CurrentUser()`.
 We can use paramter decorator `@UsecaseOptionRequest()` to get `UserAuthenticated` object also.
+- `PrivateAccessMiddleware` is a middleware that we can use for the internal Api or private Api, just use `@UseBefore(PrivateAccessMiddleware)` on controller functions.
 > `@UsecaseOptionRequest()` decorator is built to assist in retrieving the user authenticated and trace id (trace log) from the API request.

 ## Logging